no-hive/simple_bridge/README.md

+### Introduction
-This repository contains upgraded bridge smart contracts originally developed for the Capebridge by me and my teammates @cape4labs.
-Due to strict time constraints during the hackathon we built it for, the initial implementation lacks everything beside the basic functionality.
-You can find original repository here - https://github.com/cape4labs/capebridge.

-After the hackathon, I began rewriting the contracts as a learning exercise, focusing on improving security, modularity, and maintainability.
+This code is the improved version of [capebridge](https://github.com/cape4labs/capebridge)'s smart contracts.
+This project was built for the hackathon, and due to strict time constraints during the hackathon we built it for, the initial implementation lacks everything besides the basic functionality.
+That's why after the hackathon, I began rewriting the contracts as a learning exercise.

+### So what will you find in this repo?

-The contracts you see in this repo are designed as a simple cross-chain bridge that can operate between EVM-compatible L1 and L2 networks.
+Two smart contracts that can operate between any EVM-compatible L1 and L2 networks.
+They work with existing tokens and does not use any minting or burning mechanics, that produces smth often called "wrapped tokens".

+### What you won't find in this repo

+The communication between contracts on different networks is up to a network of off-chain nodes.
+You can find them in original hackathon repo, linked above.
+There, it is built on Golang language, however, you can build your own version on any language - just make it run in docker container and make sure you understand that for mainnet version you will need independent operators and the mechanics.

+### Extra comments

-Note # 1: most of NatSpec comments in the code were written by the ai agents.
+_**Note # 1**: Most of NatSpec comments in the code were written by the ai agents._

-Note # 2: only up to 10% of code were written by the ai agents, and this % was carefully verified.
+_**Note # 2**: only up to 5% of code were written by the ai agents, and this % was carefully verified._

-Note # 3: do not use this code for production before you condut extra security checks.
+_**Note # 3**: do use this code for production before you conduct extra security checks._